getoptimum/docs/docs/guides/overview.md

 ## Key Concepts

-Before diving deep, familiarize yourself with these terms and how they relate to OptimumP2P's architecture:
+Before diving deep, familiarize yourself with these terms and how they relate to Optimum Network's architecture:

 | Term         | Description |
 |--------------|-------------|